 This file contains important information about the LabVIEW OPC UA Toolkit, including system requirements, installation instructions, and known issues.

-In addition to the system requirements for the LabVIEW Development System, LabVIEW 2017 OPC UA Toolkit has the following requirements:
+In addition to the system requirements for the LabVIEW Development System, the LabVIEW 2019 OPC UA Toolkit has the following requirements:

 1 NI software installs VC2015 Runtime and .NET 4.6.2.
 Windows 8.1 and Windows Server 2012 R2 require Microsoft updates to support these items.
 Refer to Microsoft KB2919442 and KB2919355 for more information about how to install these updates.